Design For Performance

 Your first weapon in the performance arsenal is developing an understanding of the target processor.
 What can it do in one microsecond?
 One instruction?
 Five?
 Some developers use very, very slow clocks when not much has to happen - one outfit I know runs the CPU (in a spacecraft) at 8 KHz until real speed is needed.
 At 8 KHz they get maybe 1000 instructions per second.
 Even small loops become a serious problem.
 Understanding the physics - a perhaps fuzzy knowledge of just what the CPU can do at this clock rate - means the big decisions are easy to make.

 Estimation is one of engineering's most important tools.
 Do you think the architect designing a house does a finite element analysis to figure the size of the joists?
 No!
 He refers to a manual of standards.
 A 15 foot unsupported span typically uses joists of a certain size.
-These estimates, backed up with practical experience, insure that a design, while perhaps not optimum, is adequate.
+These estimates, backed up with practical experience, ensure that a design, while perhaps not optimum, is adequate.

 We do the same in hardware engineering.
 Electrons travel at about one or two feet per nanosecond, depending on the conductor.
 It's hard to make high frequency first harmonic crystals, so use a higher order harmonic.
 Very small PCB tracks are difficult to manufacture reliably.
 All of these are ingredients of the "practice" of the art of hardware design.
 None of these are tremendously accurate: you can, after all, create one mil tracks on a board for a ton of money.
 The exact parameters are fuzzy, but the general guidelines are indeed correct.